The contradictions and complications of ESG investing

 The same concerns exist when investing in other types of clean energy as well.
 While there’s fortunately been a heightened focus on measuring greenhouse gas emissions, similar accountability frameworks are generally lacking when it comes to other potential environmental impacts, such as deforestation.

 As the world moves toward a cleaner future, it’s clear that the inherent risks and opportunities for ESG investors are expanding as well.
-As interest in renewable and clean-energy investments grow, we believe that investors need a comprehensive picture of the potential ESG risks - positive and negative, intended and unintended.
+As interest in renewable and clean-energy investments grow, we believe that investors need a comprehensive picture of the potential ESG risks—positive and negative, intended and unintended.
 A deeper understanding of this transition will create the best chance at achieving their desired outcomes.

 Ultimately, when it comes to ESG investing, there’s far more than meets the eye.
 It’s not easy.
 But we believe that by partnering with a skilled global investment solutions provider that offers a time-tested, holistic, ESG-integrated approach, it can be done quite well.
+Let us know how we can help.